 |Max Propeller RPM (fixed)||2300 - 2400||2400|

 |2 blade Pitch / Diameter||51 inch / 76 inch||76 inch / 84 inch|

 |Fuel||97 RON / 100 LL|

 |Fuel Consumption @ 75%||22 l/h (5,8 USG/h)||27 l/h (7,1 USG/h)|

 |Warranty||12 months or 200 h|

 This engine is bringing back radial technology from the last century for modern experimental aircraft and replicas.
-It's not anything like a Rotax or Lycoming but the sound of a running radial is just plain music to the aviation ears!
+It's not anything like a Rotax or Lycoming, we are used too but the sound of a running radial is just plain music to our aviation ears!

 One very nice example of a Rotec R3600 project is the RV-8R, take a look at the next YouTube Video Radial RV-8R: A Poor Man's Hellcat.

 ROTEC can be contacted at the addresses below: